xi10017/Granger-Causality/README.md

 3. Review error messages and warnings
 4. Check output directory permissions
 5. Ensure all dependencies are installed correctly
+6. Check the `REFACTORING_SUMMARY.md` for recent changes

 ---

-This system provides everything you need for comprehensive Granger causality analysis with professional-quality outputs.
+This system provides everything you need for comprehensive Granger causality analysis with professional-quality outputs, including advanced time-varying and cross-regional analysis capabilities.